-The Sisters of Charity, BVM, together with other Catholic Sisters of the Upper Mississippi River Valley, will launch a new campaign, “Kindness: Get in the Habit,” during the fourth annual National Catholic Sisters Week, March 8–14.
+The Sisters of Charity, BVM, together with other Catholic Sisters of the Upper Mississippi River Valley, launched a new campaign, “Kindness: Get in the Habit,” during the fourth annual National Catholic Sisters Week, March 8–14.

-The message, to encourage people to be kind toward one another, was created to counter the continued divisiveness seen throughout the country, and will be shared on billboards, in movie theater ads, through social media posts, and in Catholic school classrooms.
+The message, to encourage people to be kind toward one another, was created to counter the continued divisiveness seen throughout the country, and was shared on billboards, in movie theater ads, through social media posts, and in Catholic school classrooms.

 BVM President Teri Hadro says, “Those of us in the U.S. sometimes take water, food, shelter, clothing and respect for granted.
 Our sisters and brothers in need help us understand the real meaning of the Gospel and gift us with the opportunity to live Jesus’ message today and every day.”

-The billboards feature an image of a homeless person receiving a cup of coffee, with the accompanying text: “Kindness: Get in the Habit.”
-Billboards will be displayed in six communities from the Quad Cities to La Crosse, Wis., including Dubuque.
+The billboards featured an image of a homeless person receiving a cup of coffee, with the accompanying text: “Kindness: Get in the Habit.”
+Billboards were displayed in six communities from the Quad Cities to La Crosse, Wis., including Dubuque.

-Six similar images, all illustrating the “Kindness” theme, will be featured both on social media sites and on the big screen in local movie theaters, including Dubuque.
+Six similar images, all illustrating the “Kindness” theme, were featured both on social media sites and on the big screen in local movie theaters, including Dubuque.

 “Sometimes it’s easy to take the simple acts of kindness that are a part of daily life for granted—the smile, recognition of hard work, the ‘I’m praying for you,’” reflects BVM First Vice President Lou Anglin.
 “Those moments bring out the best in people.
 I don’t want to ever stop noticing them or being a part of paying them forward.
 They make a world of difference.”